 Van Cleef & Arpels added two elegant new men’s timepieces to their Pierre Arpels collection this year: the Pierre Arpels Platinum and the Pierre Arpels Heure d’ici & Heure d’ailleurs.
-The former is a basic time only model and the latter features double jumping hours with retrograde minutes (in the video above).
+The former is a basic time-only model and the latter features double jumping hours with retrograde minutes (in the video above).

 Pierre Arpels Platinum

-The minimalist Pierre Arpels Platinum model comes with a manually wound time-only movement, presented in a fully polished 42 mm diameter x 5.79 mm case, with round edges and a single spherical-shaped lug connected to the strap on each end (a signature of the collection).
+The minimalist Pierre Arpels Platinum model comes with a manually wound time-only movement, presented in a fully polished 42 mm diameter x 5.79 mm case, with round edges and a single spherical-shaped lug connected to the strap to each end (a signature of the collection).
 The dial is black lacquer (also available in white) and features a piqué motif and polished baton hour and minute hands with applied Roman numerals and indexes.
 The crown is set with a diamond.

 Heure d’ici & Heure d’ailleur